randomtruffles/Dominion_League/faq.md

 See [play to the best of your ability](/rules#3.4).

+#### What can I do if my opponent is playing slowly?

+League games do not use a timer.
+However, the League does require players to maintain a minimum pace of play (see [play speed](/rules#3.5)).

 ## 5. Dominion Online (<http://dominion.games>)

 #### How do I add someone from my division as a friend on Dominion Online?